Federated Knowledge Distillation for Multi-Model Architectures Lithography Hotspot Detection: Background, Motivation, and Related Work

 \subsection{Motivation}

-FedAvg and FedMD offer two distinct aggregation approaches (parameter and non-parameter-based) for knowledge transfer across multiple clients based on different scenarios: parameter-based and non-parameter-based, respectively.
-In lithography hotspot detection (LHD) scenarios, clients may use different model architectures depending on their available computing resources.
-Additionally, due to bandwidth heterogeneity, clients are assumed to participate in the learning task asynchronously.
+FedAvg and FedMD represent two distinct aggregation strategies for knowledge transfer across clients in federated learning: FedAvg utilizes a parameter-based approach, while FedMD adopts a non-parameter-based strategy through knowledge distillation.
+In the context of lithography hotspot detection (LHD), clients may use different model architectures depending on their available computing resources.
+Additionally, due to bandwidth heterogeneity, clients are assumed to participate in the learning process asynchronously.

-While FedMD presents a potential solution for addressing these challenges and enabling collaborative learning in LHD scenarios, it is important to note that non-parameter knowledge distillation may not fully leverage the knowledge learned by each local model or effectively achieve global consensus.
+While FedMD presents a potential solution for addressing these challenges and enabling collaborative learning in LHD scenarios, it is important to note its limitations.
+Specifically, non-parameter-based knowledge distillation may not fully leverage the knowledge learned by each local model or effectively achieve global consensus.
 Furthermore, local models may have some identical layers (e.g., the initial convolutional layers or fully connection layer under LHD), which non-parameter approaches might not exploit effectively.
-Therefore, the potential of KD in LHD still warrants further investigation.
+Therefore, the full potential of KD in LHD still warrants further investigation.